AndrewNTN/FakeOverflow/README.md

+App is hosted at https://fake-overflow-site.onrender.com/ !
+Might take a few minutes for the server to function because of render free tier limitations.

-## Instructions to set up and run project
+## Instructions to set up and run project locally
 ### Frontend
 The frontend uses React and Typescript through Vite.
 Install dependencies in the client folder with
 ```shell